 Trish is a Master Therapeutic Counsellor, life coach, instructor and workshop facilitator, located in Vancouver, British Columbia; the traditional, ancestral, and unceded territory of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
 Trish’s training and focus is in the area of Transpersonal Psychology, which integrates the spiritual and transcendent aspects of the human experience with the framework of modern psychology.(http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3330526/

 Trish works from a combination of therapeutic approaches based on the individual goals of the client.
-Sessions generally integrate a combination of coaching tools with therapeutic counselling approaches including: Person-Centered (Rogerian) Therapy, Gestalt Therapy, Bowen Family Systems Therapy (including the exploration, identification, and healing of trans-generational transmissions of trauma, and other transmissions passed down through the family system impacting the client); developmental Attachment Theory, Acceptance & Commitment Therapy, Interpersonal Neurobiology, Mindfulness, and Mindful Self-Compassion (MSC).
-Trish integrates these tools along with various therapeutic approaches within the framework of Transpersonal Psychology which fosters the fulfillment of our highest potential as human beings. (for more detailed information on these areas of focus just click on the ‘About‘ tab, above).
+Sessions generally integrate a combination of coaching tools along with therapeutic counselling approaches including: Person-Centered (Rogerian) Therapy, Gestalt Therapy, Bowen Family Systems Therapy (including the exploration, identification, and healing of transgenerational transmissions of trauma, and other transmissions, passed down through family and cultural systems); Developmental Attachment Theory, Acceptance & Commitment Therapy, Interpersonal Neurobiology, Somatic Psychology, Positive Psychology, Mindfulness, and Mindful Self-Compassion (MSC, Neff/Germer).
+Trish also integrates various therapeutic approaches within the framework of Transpersonal Psychology which fosters the fulfillment of our highest potential as human beings.

 In addition to a Registered Therapeutic Counsellor, Trish has been a Co-Active life coach since 2008, and trained through the Coaches Training Institute (CTI) in San Francisco, California.